SpaceAIForum/spaceaiforum.github.io/index.md

 Program committee invited from academia and industry

 ## Registration and acknowledgments
 Attendance is free for the first edition.
-Organized and sponsored by the **Keystone Resilience Initiative (KRI)**.
+Thanks to the community for supporting this initiative.

 <!--
 ## Supporters